 How to Install a Pollen Filter in Your Volkswagen

-One of the most fulfilling parts of owning a Volkswagen is caring for the vehicle and making sure that it receives all of the required service so it performs at its best.
+One of the most fulfilling parts of owning a Volkswagen is caring for the vehicle and making sure that it receives all of the required services so it performs at its best.
 In this post, we’ll teach you how to install a pollen filter in your Volkswagen.

-This guide, provided by our team at Norm Reeves Volkswagen Superstore in Irvine, uses a fifth-generation VW Jetta for the example, but the instructions are relatively the same among most Volkswagen models.
+This guide, provided by our team at Norm Reeves Volkswagen in Irvine, uses a fifth-generation VW Jetta for the example, but the instructions are relatively the same among most Volkswagen models.

 If you have any questions or need assistance, drivers in the Newport Beach, Mission Viejo, and Rancho Santa Margarita area should contact our service department.